srividhyaprakash/NotesVP/GitNotes.md

 git reset --soft <first 7-8 alphanumeric values of the hash>
 git reset --hard <first 7-8 alphanumeric values of the hash>
 git reset --mixed (default)

+Merging a branch:

+1. Be in master and pull all changes.
+2. git branch --merged - Branches that have been merged so far (Used more for keeping track)
+3. git merge <branchname> - Merge the branch on the master
+4. git push origin master - Push the master to the remote repo
+5. We still need to delete the branch from the local repo and the remote repo.

+Deleting a branch:

+git branch -d <branchname> - Delete branch locally git push origin --delete <branchname> - Delete branch remotely

 git clean -df - Clean up and not commit all untracked files